wbstr/vaadin-designxsd/README.md

 </VerticalLayout>
 ```

-It's necessary to define namespaces, and schameLocation in every clara xml.
+It's necessary to define namespaces, and schemaLocation in every clara xml.
 This is the way how xml works.
 If you are smart enough, you can solve it by defining a template in your IDE for clara files.

 ### Inform your IDE about the generated schemas